dthonon/Client_API_VN/README.md

 (`transfer_vn`) plus a PostGIS database.
 On first startup, `docker/init-db.sql` enables the PostGIS extensions and creates the `xfer38` application superuser, mirroring the [server install guide](https://dthonon.github.io/Client_API_VN/apps/server_install/).
+The postgresql container binds to port 5432.
+Any native postgresql service must run on different ports.

 If needed, install docker, as described here : https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository.

-Start the stack (might need sudo) and create the database and tables:
+Start the stack (add user to docker group to avoid using sudo) and create the database and tables:

 ```bash
 docker compose up -d --build